 This is especially important for mental health care, where finding a therapist you connect with is key to your well-being.
 Your plan dictates whether you can choose from a wide pool of professionals or if you need to stick to a specific list.
 Let’s break down how the most common Medicare plans affect your choices.

-Finding a Doctor with Original Medicare
+Finding a Doctor on Original Medicare

 If you have Original Medicare (Part A and Part B), you have the most freedom when it comes to choosing your healthcare providers.
 You can see any doctor, specialist, or hospital in the country that accepts Medicare.
 There’s no restrictive network to worry about, which gives you incredible flexibility.
 This is a huge advantage if you travel often or want to see a specific specialist who might not be part of a local network.
 The key is simply to confirm that a provider “accepts Medicare assignment,” which means they agree to the Medicare-approved amount for their services.